andygrove/how-query-engines-work/README.md

 # Ballista

-Ballista ~is~ will be a proof-of-concept distributed compute platform based on Kubernetes and the Rust implementation of [Apache Arrow](https://arrow.apache.org/).
+Ballista is a proof-of-concept distributed compute platform based on Kubernetes and the Rust implementation of [Apache Arrow](https://arrow.apache.org/).

 This is not my first attempt at building something like this.
 I originally wanted [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion) to be a distributed compute platform but this was overly ambitious at the time, and it ended up becoming an in-memory query execution engine for the Rust implementation of Apache Arrow.
 However, DataFusion now provides a good foundation to have another attempt at building a [modern distributed compute platform](https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/) in Rust.